AstroSnout/ot-task/api-server/README.md

 - The API server should be up and running :)

 Potential issues:
-- If you get an error thrown during start up (Scraper has no attribute "driver"), try updating your Chrome (not the driver)
+- If you get an error thrown during start up (Scraper has no attribute "driver"), try updating your Chrome browser (not the driver)